JamiLu/RME/README.md

 })();
 ```

 Here is our form component that has one property input which is actually onInput event action.
-Elements inside the component are on purposely typed a bit inconsistent fashion only to demonstrate possibilities of a JSON templates.
+Elements inside the component are on purposely typed a bit inconsistent fashion only to demonstrate possibilities of JSON templates.
 ```javascript
 RME.component({form: props => ({
     div: {